 Supplementing with Brazilian Peppertree

-Brazilian pepper tree is a great example of a natural product where the formal inquiries confirm the folk and traditional uses.
-Along with jatoba, horopito, and anise seed it is one of several botanicals that has demonstrated clinical toxicity to harmful organisms and offers very encouraging promise to persons who are suffering from candida and do not want to rely on pharmaceutical drugs for symptomatic relief of fungal infections.
-If fungus or candida overgrowth is a problem in your life, I recommend Mycozil, which contains wild crafted Brazilian pepper tree as part of its formula.
+Brazilian pepper tree is a great example of a natural product where the formal inquiries confirm the traditional use.
+Along with jatoba, horopito, and anise seed it is one of several botanicals that have demonstrated clinical toxicity to harmful organisms.
+Effective natural options are encouraging to persons who are suffering from candida and do not want to rely on pharmaceutical drugs for relief.
+If fungus or candida overgrowth is a concern in your life, Brazilian pepper tree could be a potential strategy.

 - Santana JS, Sartorelli P, Guadagnin RC, Matsuo AL, Figueiredo CR, Soares MG, da Silva AM, Lago JH.
 Essential oils from Schinus terebinthifolius leaves - chemical composition and in vitro cytotoxicity evaluation.
 Pharm Biol.
 2012 Oct;50(10):1248-53. doi: 10.3109/13880209.2012.666880.
 Epub 2012 Aug 8.